 You’ve spent so much time and effort into making your beloved little app and yet, nobody is downloading it.
 What could possibly be the reason for such a poor reception?
 Trying to figure this out on your own can be a major conundrum.

 Ideas that sound great during a presentation and look great on a blackboard may backfire completely when implemented.
 While one app failure is not the end of the world, it would benefit you immensely to know where exactly it failed and why.
 Therefore, here are the ten most common reasons for a low number of app downloads.

-If you’ve already succeeded with one app, it makes sense to use it as a way to ease another app into the market, doesn’t it?
-Still, it’s surprising how many app developers consider this tactic a shameful move, when in reality you have absolutely nothing to lose.
+- Not bundling apps If you’ve already succeeded with one app, it makes sense to use it as a way to ease another app into the market, doesn’t it?
+Still, it’s surprising how many IOS app developers consider this tactic a shameful move, when in reality you have absolutely nothing to lose.

 - Paid or nothing Especially if your company is tight on budget, you might consider going freemium.
 In this way you get both the benefits of free and paid apps and let your users test out the app for free before spending any money on it.

 - Not responding to users Always keep up with the user feedback and respond to it immediately.
 No matter how harsh it is, it is invaluable in helping you get your app to the top.

 - Not using PR outlets Bloggers, YouTubers and other persons of interest have a major impact in shaping the market.
 Contact them and, if possible, ask for their help in making your app break through.